tc39/notes/meetings/2025-07/july-28.md

 RPR: Given this was a surprise, I guess—does—maybe—ask, does anyone want more time to think about whether MF is okay as convenor for this task group?
 Okay.
 And, in which case, I think we could probably just go ahead right now and ask for—oh, go ahead.
 SMH.

-SMH: Yes, I just want to say, if you have no opposition and if the TG is proposing a convener is accepted by the technical committee as a whole and through the chairs, and you can do in this short notice, you should be fine.
+SHN: Yes, I just want to say, if you have no opposition and if the TG is proposing a convener is accepted by the technical committee as a whole and through the chairs, and you can do in this short notice, you should be fine.

 CDA: I support plus one for MF for joining the conveners group of TG5.